-Meghan McCain Celebrates First Anniversary Of Wedding With Ben Domench
+Meghan McCain Celebrates First Anniversary Of Wedding With Ben Domenech

 The wedding was supposed to take place at a later date but was pushed up due to McCain’s failing health.

 McCain and Domenech’s affair took place at the McCain family ranch in Cornville, Arizona, outside Sedona.
-The guest list numbered 117 according to People, and the western hunting-lodge theme featured a menu was designed for her dad.
+The guest list numbered 117 according to People, and the western hunting-lodge theme featured a menu designed for her dad.

 Cindy McCain told People of the family-friendly nuptials, “Meghan really geared it a great deal to her dad so he would enjoy the menu.”

-People noted that some of the foods served at the event included wild game and a dessert bar packed with pies, including the senator’s favorite flavor, apple.
+People noted that some of the food served at the event included wild game and a dessert bar packed with pies, including the senator’s favorite flavor, apple.

 Just days ago, McCain posted a photo of the late senator cooking at the family’s home.